-Inventories, which consist solely of equipment components, are stated at the lower of cost (first-in, first-out) or net realizable value, net of reserves for obsolete inventory.
+Inventories, which consist solely of raw materials, work in process and finished goods, are stated at the lower of cost (first-in, first-out) or net realizable value, net of reserves for obsolete inventory.
 We continually analyze our slow-moving and excess inventories.
 Based on historical and projected sales volumes and anticipated selling prices, we established reserves.
 Inventory that is in excess of current and projected use is reduced by an allowance to a level that approximates its estimate of future demand.
 Products that are determined to be obsolete are written down to net realizable value.
-As of December 31, 2019 and 2018, we determined that no such reserves were necessary.
+On December 31, 2020 and 2019, we determined that no such reserves were necessary.